Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Improving Zero-shot Transfer

 \subsection{Entities}

 Another possible source of zero-shot degradation is the lack of information on specific entities mentioned in the target language.
 For entity linking, knowledge of the distribution over the ontology can be very helpful in making linking decisions.
-This is especially the case with entities that have common names, as there are many entities in the ontology with these names, \eg multiple entities with the name United States.
-Which of these entities to select often depends on annotation choices specific to a dataset.
-Since each language may prefer different entities, a zero-shot model would struggle to disambiguate correctly.
+While zero-shot models have access to general domain text, \ie news, they often lack text discussing the same entities.
+For example, some entities that only occur in Chinese (231 unique entities in \textbf{Dev}), such as the frequently occurring entity \textit{Hong Kong}, have a number of similar entities and thus are more challenging to disambiguate.

-We measure this effect through several diagnostic experiments where we train on a reduced amount of English training data in the following ways, then evaluate on the development set for all languages.
-First, we sample all entities that have at most $n=19$ example mentions (\textbf{N-19}).
-Next, we sample all entities that have at most $n=1$ example mentions (\textbf{N-1}).
-Both procedures result in a much smaller training as compared to the \textbf{Tail} and \textbf{Random} datasets above.
-Finally, we take \textbf{DS-1} and remove all evaluation set entities (\textbf{N-1U}), leaving all evaluation entities unseen at train time.
+We measure this effect through several diagnostic experiments where we evaluate on the development set for all languages, but train on a reduced amount of English training data in the following ways: In addition to the \textbf{Rand} and \textbf{Tail} settings, we sample a single example mention for each entity (\textbf{N-1}), resulting in a much smaller training as compared to those datasets.
+We also take \textbf{N-1} and remove all evaluation set entities (\textbf{N-1U}), leaving all evaluation entities unseen at train time.

+Table \ref{tab:ent_exp} reports results on these reduced training sets.
+All languages use a $-1$ NIL threshold.
+Compared to the multilingual baseline (\textbf{Multi}) trained on all languages, there is a decrease in performance in all settings.
+Several patterns emerge.
+First, the models trained on a subset of the English training data containing more example entities - \eg \textbf{N-1} - have much higher performance than the models that do not.
+This is true even in non-English languages.
+Unobserved entities do poorly at test time, suggesting that observing entities in the training data is important.